warmist/scripts/docs/gui/sandbox.rst

 ===========

 .. dfhack-tool::
-    :summary: Create units, trees, liquids, snow, and mud.
+    :summary: Create units, trees, or items.
-    :tags: fort armok animals map plants units
+    :tags: fort armok animals items map plants units

-This tool brings up the arena creation interface while you're in fort mode.
-You can create units (with arbitrary skillsets) and trees, spawn liquids, and paint the ground with snow or mud.
-You can also use this tool to clean the map of spatters (like snow, mud, or blood).
-Note that the weather controls do not have an effect on your fort.
+This tool provides a spawning interface for units, trees, and/or items.
+Units can be created with arbitrary skillsets, and trees can be created either as saplings or as fully grown (depending on the age you set).

 You can choose whether spawned units are: